nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View tasks on a date : `view`

-Displays the tasks happening on a particular date, including those recurring tasks, and brings the calendar to the date specified.
+Displays the tasks happening on a particular date, including those recurring tasks and brings the calendar to the date specified so that you can schedule new activities during the free time on the same day.

 Format: `view DATE`